 In this guide we’ll show you everything that’s new in Android Pie, Google’s 9th major software update for phones and tablets.
-Now that the update is available for more devices here in 2019 we’ll show you what to expect and what changed, then compare everything to Android 8.0 Oreo.
+Now that the update is available for more devices as 2019 continues here’s what to expect and what changed, then we compare everything to Android 8.0 Oreo.

 While you’ll find and easily see tons of visual changes in Android Pie, a lot of the changes are behind the scenes tweaks, improvements or optimizations.
 Some noteworthy additions include smarter bundled notifications, simpler settings menus, themes, new quick settings, and even gesture navigation controls.

 This software is smarter, faster, easier to use and more powerful.
 An experience that’s better than Android 8.0 Oreo.
 As 2019 continues and more people get Android Pie, here’s what to look for and enjoy.

 Android 9 Pie is a free software update for smartphones, tablets and other supported devices.
 Google released it on August 6th, 2018, but most people didn’t get it for several months, and major phones like the Galaxy S9 received Android Pie in early 2019 over six months after its arrival.

 Devices from popular manufacturers like Samsung didn’t start beta testing until months later, and most Pie updates didn’t arrive until February and March.
 Either way, expect more to arrive as summer nears.

 What’s New in Android 9 Pie